 This is our quarterly update on the evolution of the discount rate for measuring employee benefit obligations under AS15(R).
-We consider the possible change in discount rate if determining your obligations as of 30 September 2013 relative to 31 March 2013.
+We consider the change in discount rates and the impact on the change in the value of obligations between 31 March 2013 and 31 December 2013.

 As a recap, the discount rate for AS15(R) purposes is set with reference to the yield on Indian government bonds.
 We use this rate to calculate the current cost of providing the benefits we expect you to pay in the future.
-The particular rate taken is assessed based on the yield curve at the date of your valuation.
-The chart below indicates how this yield curve has changed over the past quarter:
+The particular rate taken is assessed based on the yield curve at the date of your valuation and the average duration of your liabilities.
+The chart below indicates how the yield curve has changed during 2013: